 Branigan Scholars Grant

-The Edward Branigan Fund was established in 1976 through the generous contributions of Mr. Branigan, a graduate of the Manhattan College Class of 1940, and matching gifts from Exxon.
+The Edward Branigan Fund was established in 1976 through the generous contributions of Mr. Branigan, a graduate of the Manhattan University Class of 1940, and matching gifts from Exxon.
 Enhanced by additional support from a National Endowment for the Humanities Challenge Grant, the Branigan Scholars Fund has provided the financial resources for students to pursue projects independent of their course work.

 The aim of this program is to promote undergraduate research in the humanities by awarding several grants per year in excess of $3000 each for student-initiated projects.
-Each Branigan Scholar works closely with a Manhattan College faculty member, who serves as advisor.
-The Branigan Grants foster the Manhattan College tradition of strengthening humanities education through the development of students' scholarly interests and goals in close collaboration with members of the faculty.
+Each Branigan Scholar works closely with a Manhattan University faculty member, who serves as advisor.
+The Branigan Grants foster the Manhattan University tradition of strengthening humanities education through the development of students' scholarly interests and goals in close collaboration with members of the faculty.

-Students enrolled in Manhattan College School of Liberal Arts or School of Science who are not seniors at the time of application are eligible to apply.
+Students enrolled in Manhattan University School of Liberal Arts or School of Science who are not seniors at the time of application are eligible to apply.
 The grant may be used to support a creative or traditional research project or to facilitate student participation in a conference or an internship experience.
 The Branigan Scholars Committee selects the award recipients and approves the final projects by a majority decision.

 2024 Program